 Wu Zetian, the only female emperor in Chinese history, has been a figure of fascination and controversy for over a millennium.

-Born in the Tang Dynasty in 624 CE, Wu rose from humble beginnings to become a concubine of Emperor Taizong, eventually seizing power herself as Empress Dowager and later proclaiming herself Emperor of China.
+Born in the Tang Dynasty in 624 CE, Wu rose from modest beginnings to become a concubine of Emperor Taizong, eventually seizing power herself as Empress Dowager and later proclaiming herself Emperor of China.

 Her reign was marked by both impressive achievements and ruthless tactics, leading some to view her as a capable leader and others as a tyrant.